Phan-x/Phan-x/README.md

-## CwaAX production authentication and database
+## Phan-x production authentication and database

-CwaAX now uses server-side MySQL persistence for email/password accounts, wallet balances, deposits, withdrawals, transactions and admin authorization.
+Phan-x now uses server-side MySQL persistence for email/password accounts, wallet balances, deposits, withdrawals, transactions and admin authorization.
 The client does not own balances or approval state.

 ### Environment